Seyam08/Daily-Routine-App/README.md

 # Daily Routine App

-Introducing a straightforward Daily Routine App built with React.
-This app enables users to effortlessly track their tasks, offering features such as adding, editing, and deleting tasks.
-Additionally, users can select task durations and mark tasks as completed.
+A Daily Routine App built with React.
+This app allows users to track their tasks, with features such as editing, and deleting tasks.
+Also, users can select task durations and mark tasks as completed.

 ## Live preview link